brownv7/TechZen-ecommerence-Analysis/README.md

     * Make enrollment easy and accessible by offering compelling incentives like exclusive discounts, while clearly communicating the benefits of membership and how to easily earn and redeem rewards.

 * **Operational Effectiveness:**
-    * As TechZen expands globally, we should reassess our delivery network to identify potential partnerships with more efficient national carriers.
-Additionally, we should conduct a deeper analysis of our **sales performance in LATAM** to understand the underlying factors contributing to lower sales and explore strategies for improvement.
+    * As TechZen expands globally, we should conduct a deeper analysis of our **sales performance in LATAM** to understand the underlying factors contributing to lower sales and explore strategies for improvement.

 * **Marketing Channels:**
     * Given the continued **success of direct and email marketing**, TechZen should maintain its investment in these channels.
 However, we recommend re-evaluating our social media marketing efforts, as their contribution to sales has historically been minimal and is declining.